 Above is the very first comic issued by pulp writer Major Malcolm Wheeler-Nicholson, founder of the company that would become DC Comics, cover dated February, 1935.
-For about a decade previously, collections of newspaper comic strips had been around in various forms, and in 1934 the first regular newspaper strip reprint comic, FAMOUS FUNNIES, began appearing every month, but NEW FUN was the first comic to contain new material.
+For about a decade previously, collections of newspaper comic strips had been around in various forms.
+In 1929, THE FUNNIES was a weekly publication with new material.
+It lasted 36 issues.
+In 1934 the newspaper strip reprint comic FAMOUS FUNNIES began appearing every month with a small amount of new material.
+NEW FUN was the second comic to contain all new material.
 Its size was a whopping 10 by 15 inches, and only the front cover was in color.
 Like the newspaper supplements it was meant to suggest, all the strips inside were a single page long.
+The art director for this and the first few issues was Richard Loederer, and it’s likely he designed the logo.

 While the date and the cover copy at the bottom are in set type, I think the logo is hand-drawn, with the possible exception of the word NEW.
 But the emphasis is on FUN, with those three well-designed giant letters in block-letter style, each with wider and narrower strokes, the U with rounded corners, and all with a black telescoped drop shadow.
 The subtitle is in a different style of block letters, a mix of straight and round forms of equal weight with an art deco feel.
 NEW is in the same style as the type at the bottom, probably a variation on Times Bold.
 From this approach, I’d say the idea was to appeal to kids, who love comics, but to also give the magazine a professional look, one that would compare well with other magazines then on the newsstands, and which an adult would not feel embarrassed to purchase.
 Note that the logo for the cover strip, Jack Woods, is more typically cartoony than the magazine logo, another signal to kids that they might like it, I’d say.
 And, while newsstand comics were just beginning to appear, most people would be familiar with the comics that came with the many newspapers of the time, especially the color Sunday comics supplements.
 The Jack Woods strip is meant to look just like a page from one of those.